Good Morning Blog,

 | Did some research about it before going |

-It was built around 1940, it was served as an ammunition storage space for the British.
-After World War 2, it seemed like they didn't return and left abandoned; until someone discovered it again.
+It was built around 1940, and it served as an ammunition storage space for the British.
+After World War 2, it seemed like they didn't return and were left abandoned, until someone discovered them again.

 |